sphinx-doc/sphinx/doc/ext/appapi.rst

    Emitted when the builder object has been created.
 It is available as ``app.builder``.

+.. event:: env-purge-doc (app, env, docname)

+   Emitted when all traces of a source file should be cleaned from the environment, that is, if the source file is removed or before it is freshly read.
+This is for extensions that keep their own caches in attributes of the environment.

+   For example, there is a cache of all modules on the environment.
+When a source file has been changed, the cache's entries for the file are cleared, since the module declarations could have been removed from the file.

+   .. versionadded:: 0.5

 .. event:: source-read (app, docname, source)

    Emitted when a source file has been read.
 The *source* argument is a list whose single element is the contents of the source file.
 You can process the contents and replace this item to implement source-level transformations.

+   For example, if you want to use ``$`` signs to delimit inline math, like in LaTeX, you can use a regular expression to replace ``$...$`` by ``:math:`...```.

    .. versionadded:: 0.5